A synthetical two-component model with peakon solutions: Introduction

+Equation (\ref{gCH}) is actually a linear combination of CH equation (\ref{CH}) and cubic nonlinear equation (\ref{mCH}).
+This structure is very similar to the Gardner equation, known as a linear combination of KdV and mKdV equations.
+Thus equation (\ref{gCH}) is the dual system of the Gardner equation from the viewpoint of tri-Hamiltonian duality \cite{OR,Fu}.
+In the literature \cite{Fo}, a more generalized version of equation (\ref{gCH}) was derived by Fokas from the two-dimensional hydrodynamical equations for surface waves.
+We also notice that by some appropriate rescaling or gauge transformations equation (\ref{gCH}) is equivalent to equation (\ref{mCH}).

-The interesting characteristics of the CH equation stimulated more people to study peakon, cuspon, and weak kink solutions to enrich the theory of soliton and integrable systems.
-One of important tasks is to seek for integrable multi-component peakon systems with amazing integrable properties and applications.
-For example, the integrable two-component CH equation are proposed in \cite{OR, CLZ, Fa,HI}.
-The integrable two-component forms of the cubic peakon equation (\ref{mCH}) are presented in \cite{SQQ,XQ}.
+All equations shown above are scalar integrable peakon models.
+Another important task is to find integrable multi-component peakon systems to enrich the theory of soliton and integrable systems.
+For example, the integrable two-component CH equations are proposed in \cite{OR, CLZ, Fa,HI}.
+The integrable two-component forms of the cubic peakon systems (\ref{mCH}) and (\ref{cCHN}) are presented in \cite{SQQ,XQ,GX2}.

+In addition to the integrable generalizations of peakon equations, there are also some works appearing to study the non-integrable generalizations of peakon equations.
+The most well-known example is the so-called $b$-family equation by Holm and Staley \cite{be1,be2}

+where $b$ is an arbitrary constant.
+The case of $b=2$ is exactly the CH equation, while the case of $b=3$ recovers the DP equation.
+According to various tests for integrability, it is known that the cases of $b = 2$ and $b=3$ are the only integrable equations within this family \cite{MN}-\cite{H4}.
+But for any $b$, all those equations admit peakon solutions \cite{be2}.
+Holm and Staley also studied peakon dynamics of (\ref{bCH}) for different values of $b$ and discussed how they behave with changing $b$ \cite{be2}.
+In the literature \cite{P1}, Popowicz proposed a two-component system, which can be considered as a coupling between the CH equation and the DP equation.
+Later, Hone and Irle showed that the two-component Popowicz system is non-integrable, but admits single-peakon solution as well as multi-peakon solutions \cite{H5}.